Helen L. Chen, MD, Chair

 Dr. Chen is a graduate of the California Healthcare Foundation Leadership Program and received her undergraduate and medical degrees from Brown University.
 She completed her residency training in internal medicine and fellowship training in clinical geriatrics at the University of California, San Francisco.

-Dr. Chen also receives a stipend for service on the Beth Israel Deaconess Care Organization Primary Care Physicians Pod Leaders Committee.
+- Beth Israel Deaconess Care Organization, Board Member, Primary Care Physicians Pod Leaders Committee.